The modern web experience is full of interactive elements that promote user engagement.

-- Black and white image to color image (or vice versa)
+3. Black & white image to color image (or vice versa)

-- Promotion/Sale unveiling (“Hover to reveal you discount!”)
+4. Promotion/sale unveiling (“Hover to reveal your discount!”)

-And there you have it — a neat little trick to show alternate content on rollovers.
-It works in Apple Mail, Yahoo!, most versions of Gmail and some versions of Outlook.com.
-In all other email clients, you’ll just simply see the original image.
+And there you have it- a neat little trick to show alternate content on rollovers.
+It works in Apple Mail, Yahoo!, most versions of Gmail, and some versions of Outlook.com.
+In all other email clients, you’ll simply see the original image.

-But images aren’t the only things you can apply hover effects to.
+But images aren’t the only things to which you can apply email marketing hover effects.

 Link Hover Effects

-This may be a no-brainer, but when rolling over buttons or links, a slight (or drastic!) change in color and/or size immediately resonates with the user that the element is clickable, boosting your click-through rates.
+This may be a no-brainer, but when rolling over buttons or links, a slight (or drastic!) change in color and/or size immediately signals to the user that the element is clickable, boosting your click-through rates.
 It’s not groundbreaking stuff, but it adds a nice touch of style to your emails.

 In this section, we’ll provide the CSS and HTML for two buttons and a text link.